Associate Professor of Naval Architecture

 - Deck Officer/Naval Engineer, Operation and class surveys of ocean-going vessels, supervise dry docking operations, Klaveness Group/Kassos/Petromin S.A., 1993 – 1997

-Seventeen years of experience in the Maritime Industry in Europe and the United States including four years at sea.
-Over twelve years of work with ships and mobile offshore units classification plan approval, certification of materials, components and systems, newbuilding surveys including sea trials, shipyard and marine product quality assessments.
+Over twenty-five years of experience in the Maritime Industry in Europe and the United States including four years at sea.
+This experience includes work with ships and mobile offshore units classification plan approval, certification of materials, components and systems, newbuilding surveys including sea trials, shipyard and marine product quality assessments.

 Carried-out, verified and coordinated the execution of tonnage calculations and confirmatory surveys for newbuildings, conversions and operating ships and mobile offshore units under U.S. Flag and foreign Flag.
 Single point of contact (POC) for DNV in North America to USCG, Marine Safety Center (MSC-4) for tonnage admeasurement under USCG Alternate Compliance Program (ACP).